-"Omit default metadata fields" is used to protect fields from being overwritten, by excluding the selected fields from the sync via API.
+Un-mapping a previously mapped field allows to protect this field from being overwritten, by excluding it from the next sync via API.

-You can omit any field yourself: in API Data, click on the data type (eg. participant), scroll down and click on the plus next to "Omit default metadata fields", then just type the name of the field that you want to protect.
+You can un-map any field yourself: in API Data, click on the data type (eg. participant), scroll down and remove the corresponding field mapping.
 Make sure to save!

 Whenever you want to manually change one field for a single item, you need to "fp_protect" your change from being overwritten by future API sync.

 - Create a new metadata for the data type you need as follows: